amykapernick/modern_front_end_fundamentals/docs/semantic-html/docs.md

 </map>
 ```

-> 👩🏾‍💻 Add the above image map to the page and see how it works, try adjusting the coordinates or removing the fixed `width` on the image to see how that changes it.

-### Other Figures

-The `figure` element can be used for a wide range of other elements and content that uses a caption, like a quote, a poem, a block of code or a chart.

-### Video
+### 1.3.5 Video

 Using the [`video` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/video), we can load a video file on the page, using browser native features and getting access to video controls.

 The element has various attributes to set whether there are controls, if the video loops, if the video is automatically muted and more.
-You can also provide HTML for a fallback (similar to the picture element), so that if the browser doesn't support it the users are aware.
+You can also provide HTML for a fallback (similar to the picture element), so that if the browser doesn’t support it the users are aware.

 ```html
 <video